sidewinder040/RSS-Reader/README.md

 ## To Do Items

-1) Feed Object for multiple feed sources capability.
+- [x] Feed Object for multiple feed sources capability.
+- [ ] A menu for Selecting, Adding, Removing and Rating feeds.
-2) Vector of feeds.
-Config file to store feeds.
+- [x] Vector of feeds.
-3) Store feeds to a file.
+- [ ] Store feeds in a file and retrieve them on startup.
-4) Maybe add fmt library for better feed formating (especially links).
+- [x] Maybe add fmt library for better feed formating (especially links).

 ## Ideas